Origami

 Figure 2.
 Examples of possible solutions

-If we unfold the paper strips again, we will see the following (see figure).
+If we unfold the strips again, we get the following (see figure).

 Figure 3.
-Previous solution in a in unfolded form
+Previous solution in an unfolded form

 Exercise 2.
-For the previous types of solutions, determine the exact pattern of folds of the paper strip so that the two shorter ends meet exactly and can be glued together.
+For the previous types of solutions, determine the exact pattern of folds on the paper strip so that the two short ends meet precisely and can be glued together.

 Solution.
-As usual in origami, we will mark the ridges fully and the valleys in dashed lines.
-If we draw all the variants in a folded shape the solution is obvious in most cases and follows from the regularity and symmetries that apply in the pattern.
-The solutions together with the indicated angles are shown in the following figure.
-The sizes of the remaining angles are obvious from knowledge of supplementary and alternate angles.
+As is common in origami, we will use solid lines to indicate mountain folds and dashed lines for valley folds.
+If we draw all the variants in their folded form, the solution is, in most cases, straightforward.
+It follows from the regularity and symmetry present in the pattern.
+The solutions, along with marked angles, are shown in the following figure.
+The sizes of the remaining angles can be determined using knowledge of supplementary and alternate angles.

 Figure 4.
 Solution to exercise 2

-However, the situation is more complicated in the third variant (in the previous photos it is the yellow paper version).
+However, the third variant is more complex (in the previous photos, it is the version made from yellow paper).
 For the indicated angle \(\beta\) it holds

 Figure 5.
 Two solution variants for different sizes of angle \(\beta\)

-We can also lay the individual strips on top of each other, if we do it in a suitable way, the pattern can be folded flat again.
-Examples of two variants are in the picture.
+We can also stack individual paper strips on top of each other.
+If we do this in a suitable way, the resulting pattern can still be folded flat.
+Examples of two such variants are shown in the image.

 Figure 6.
-Examples of possible ways how to lay the strips on top of each other
+Examples of possible ways how to stack the strips on top of each other

-All the variants created from by stacking the strips from the previous solution can be found on the worksheet 1 and 2 (if you want to glue the sides, you just need to add overlaps for gluing).
+All the variants created by stacking the folded strips from the previous task can be found in Worksheets 1 and 2 (if you want to glue the side edges together, you just need to add tabs for gluing).
 The following figure shows the variants from the worksheets folded and glued.

 Figure 7.
 All variants from two worksheets in folded and glued form

-A medical stent is a small, usually mesh-like tube that is inserted into a narrowed or blocked blood vessel or other passageway in the body to help keep it open and allow proper blood or fluid flow.
-These devices are commonly used when blood flow is obstructed due to narrowing of the arteries.
-The primary goal of stent placement is to restore normal blood flow.
+A medical stent is a small, usually mesh-like tube that is inserted into a narrowed or blocked blood vessel or other passageway in the body to help keep it open and ensure proper blood or fluid flow.
+These devices are commonly used when blood circulation is impaired due to narrowed arteries.
+The primary goal of placing a stent is to restore normal blood flow.

-Stents must be strong enough to withstand the forces in the human body, but also flexible enough to conform to the shape of the vessel.
+Stents must be strong enough to withstand the forces within the human body, yet flexible enough to adapt to the shape of the vessel.

-Recent innovations include the development of stents inspired by the water bomb design, which is known for its excellent expansion properties and flexibility.
-This design aims to improve the compliance of stents in vessels and represents an innovative approach to minimally invasive cardiovascular interventions.
-This design allows for a compact stent configuration for deployment and subsequent controlled and uniform expansion after deployment, which increases safety and effectiveness in restoring proper blood flow.
+Recent innovations include the development of stents inspired by the water bomb folding pattern, known for its excellent expandability and flexibility.
+This design aims to improve the adaptability of stents within blood vessels and represents an innovative approach to minimally invasive cardiovascular procedures.
+It allows the stent to be folded into a compact shape for insertion and then expanded in a controlled and uniform way once deployed, increasing both safety and effectiveness in restoring proper blood flow.

 Figure 8.
 Model of a stent based on the water bomb pattern